olidare/Data-Analytics---Expedia/README.md

 - **Budget-Conscious Yearly Travelers** (35–44, YouTube) plan deliberately and prefer reviews and price-sensitive tools.
 - **Luxury Traditionalists** (60+, Facebook) book less often but spend more, valuing premium experiences, trust, and simplicity.

-### 📈 Strategic Value: These insights offer a clear framework for tailoring Expedia’s sponsored content strategy:

-Match platforms and formats to each cluster’s digital behavior Personalize messaging around trip frequency and price sensitivity Align influencer partnerships and visuals to segment-specific values

 ---

 ## 🔍 Methods & Tools